 Through 2015 there has only been one change made concerning the District's well ranking methodology in which the minimum score required for approval was increased in eastern half of Richardson County.
 The point increase was in response to well interference issues between some irrigation wells impacting domestic and public water supply wells.
-Lower commodity prices have really slowed the development of irrigation wells in comparison to the past few years.

-In 2017 Legette, Brashears and Graham (LBG), a nationwide environmental engineering firm, completed hydrogeologic assessment report of the entire NRD.
+2017 - Legette, Brashears and Graham (LBG), a nationwide environmental engineering firm, completed hydrogeologic assessment report of the entire NRD.
 This is the most comprehensive review and assessment of the basin's groundwater resource ever completed.
 It better defines aquifer boundaries and the potential for future development within those areas.
 Data from the report will be used to develop aquifer risk area boundaries and update present groundwater rules and regulations.

 2019 - The District finished updating its Groundwater Quantity Management Area Rules & Regulations and has submitted them to the Nebraska Department of Natural Resources for review.
 The District plans to hold a public hearing on the new rules in late January or early February of 2020 and have Director approval at the February 2020 Board meeting.
-New updates include additional definitions, requiring a detailed irrigation plan be submitted with the total number of irrigated acres, allowing wells pumping between 50 - 150 gpm exempt from the District's Well Permit Ranking Methodology, denying a well permit when the required testhole log has a calculated transmissivity value of less than 20,000 gpd/ft and requiring a 90 day waiting period to reapply for a well permit if a permit has expired, been withdrawn or canceled.
+New updates include additional definitions, requiring a detailed irrigation plan be submitted with the total number of irrigated acres, allowing wells pumping between 50 - 150 gpm exempt from the District's Well Permit Ranking Methodology, denying a well permit when the required testhole log has a calculated transmissivity value of less than 10,000 gpd/ft and requiring a 90-day waiting period to reapply for a well permit if a permit has expired, been withdrawn or canceled.
 Other items also revised include transfers, Phase II & III Groundwater Quantity restrictions and delineation of aquifer regions.